How to Form a Tennessee LLC in 10 Steps

 The second step you must take on your quest to form an LLC is to name what’s called an organizer.
 The LLC organizer can be anyone.

 You can name your own organizer if you prepare and upload the Articles of Organization form on your own. by preparing on-line with us, SunDoc Filings will be your organizer.

 Either a firm or a person must be designated on your Articles of Organization as the registered agent for your LLC.
 For more information on Articles of Organization, see step #6.
 For additional information on why you will need to have a registered agent, go to our article: Registered Agent Service.

 How do you plan on your company being managed?
 This is an essential question you’ll need to ask yourself and your members.
 Its also something you will need to add to your Articles of Organization — that is, will you be managed by just one manager, all members, or multiple managers?

 An important aspect of this choice lies in deciding between being a manager-managed LLC or a member-managed LLC.
-If you need assistance making this choice, our resources can help:

 5. Create an Operating Agreement.